Legal guide for company directors and CEOs in Austria

 11. To whom does the director owe duties?

-The duties of a director are owed to the company.
-A director’s duties are not owed to any one shareholder, a business partner of the company or to the company’s creditors.
+The duties of a director are primarily owed to the company.
+A director's duties are generally not owed to any one shareholder, a business partner of the company or to the company's creditors.

 12. How do the director's duties change if the company is in financial difficulties?

 The directors also have to apply the diligence of a prudent businessman (ordentlicher Geschäftsmann) in times of financial difficulties.
-But there are some duties that are specific to such times.
+But there are some duties that are specific in such cases.

 The directors must closely monitor the state of the company, because if the company is: